 A Sports Guard Can Protect Your Teeth

-If you or one of your children is active in sports, injuries tend to be a common occurrence.
+If you or one of your children are active in sports, injuries tend to be a common occurrence.
 When an injury arises, possible damage to your teeth could affect your speech, smile, and ability to chew.
-That’s why sports guards are so important for protecting your smile.
+It’s important for you to protect yourself.

-Sports guards protect your mouth from any hits to the face.
+A Sports guard can protect your mouth from any hits to the face.
 Your top teeth are more prominent than your bottom teeth and are more likely to feel the force of a hit.
 A guard works to cover the top teeth while also protecting your tongue, inside of your cheeks, and jaw.

 Can A Sports Guard Protect Braces?

-If you or your child has braces, it’s even more important that you use a sports guard.
-If you aren’t wearing one and you end up taking a hit to the face, you could potentially damage the braces and smash your teeth.
+If you or your child has braces, it’s even more important that you protect your mouth and teeth.
+If you aren’t wearing one and you end up taking a hit to the face, you could potentially damage the braces and smash teeth.
 You’ll experience a lot of pain and damage the inside of your mouth because the braces will cause increased trauma from the hit.

 Your dentist might recommend a sports guard for your bottom teeth if you have braces on them as well.
 Custom made guards can be expensive, but if you’ve already spent a significant amount of money on braces, it’s smart to protect your investment.
 Take preventative action by scheduling an appointment today, and get your questions answered about treatment to protect your teeth and braces.

 Is There Any Special Care Required For a Mouth Guard?